WitherTigher/Capstone-Project-RW/documentation/readright_teacher_docs.md

 The student is removed from:

 - Your class roster.
-- Their ability to log in (depending on how your deployment is configured).
+- Their ability to log in.

 ### Refreshing Your Dashboard